 A new California law will allow concerned family members to request the government to seize firearms from a relative they believe to be a threat.
 How will this law affect you and your right to bear arms?
-San Diego criminal defense attorney Peter M. Liss explains.
+San Diego gun crimes attorney Peter M. Liss explains.

 The point of the new law is to allow the people that are closest to someone to preemptively speak up and hopefully help stop a crime by getting their loved one away from guns.
 The process requires the family members to appear before a judge and request an order for the person in question to surrender their guns to the authorities.
 The law also allows law enforcement officials to request an order although they will obviously have a different insight from family members of a disturbed individual.
 The people who seek the order would be required to sign an affidavit and could be charged with a misdemeanor if they are found to be lying later on.